 As if planning for the future were not fraught enough, every so often new legislation comes along and changes up the rules.
-The SECURE (Setting Every Community Up for Retirement Enhancement) Act of 2019, which became effective at the beginning of 2020, instituted several changes related to retirement plans in general, as well as what happens to retirement accounts that are inherited.
-Although it might seem like you need to be an expert to navigate the new rules, in fact most people need to be aware of only a few changes; below, we outline these changes so that you can easily determine if any apply to you.
+The SECURE (Setting Every Community Up for Retirement Enhancement) Act (effective in 2020) instituted several changes related to retirement plans in general, as well as what happens to retirement accounts that are inherited.
+Shortly after, the SECURE 2.0 Act (effective in 2023) added a few more updates.

-Prior to the SECURE Act, once you reached the age of 70 ½, you could no longer make contributions to a traditional IRA.
+Prior to the SECURE Act, once you reached the age of 70½, you could no longer make contributions to a traditional IRA.
 Now, regardless of age, you can continue contributing to your traditional IRA, so long as you are still working.
 (Roth IRAs and 401(k)s did not have contribution age limits and remain unchanged.)

 Upon the birth or adoption of a child, each parent can now take $5,000 out of an IRA or 401(k) without incurring the early withdrawal penalty.
 (The penalty for withdrawing before the age of 59 ½ is usually an additional 10% income tax on the amount withdrawn.)
 From the date of the child's birth or the date the adoption becomes final, each parent has one year to withdraw up to $5,000; this applies for every child born or adopted into the family.
 At a later date, the parent can choose to "repay" this amount back into the retirement account by putting in the same amount over the contribution limit.